 Business and Commercial Litigation Newsletter – Issue 62

-Our June recap highlights cases regarding a class action concerning online tracking of children by media companies, a recent case addressed to Maine’s Nonprofit Conversion Statute, and other news that will have an impact on business and litigation.
+Our June recap highlights cases regarding a class action concerning online tracking of children by media companies, a recent case addressed to ME’s Nonprofit Conversion Statute, and other news that will have an impact on business and litigation.

 The Third Circuit Affirms Dismissal of a Class Action against Google and Viacom Challenging their Tracking of Children’s Online Viewing Activities.